 The 86th Annual Meeting of the Eastern Section of SSA was held 2–4 November in Charleston, South Carolina, hosted by the College of Charleston.

 Prepared by the 1999 ES-SSA Executive Committee

-Open or download the Nomination Form for the JSA Award [PDF; 88 KB]
+Open or download the JSA Award Nomination Form [PDF; 88 KB]

 Save this PDF form to your computer, then fill it in using Adobe Reader, Adobe Acrobat, or another PDF-form capable program (alternatively, you may print it out, fill it in using a pen or typewriter, then scan it).
 Email the completed form to the ES-SSA secretary, Christine Goulet, goulet [at] berkeley [dot] edu.
 Nominations must be received by July 15th to be considered for this year's award.

 Earthquake Notes was an official publication of the Eastern Section of the Seismological Society of America.
 Volume 1, Number 1 of Earthquake Notes appeared in July 1929.
 In 1987, Earthquake Notes was renamed Seismological Research Letters (SRL).